 Fees: $95 annual, $37 late, $5 or 3% on balance transfer and cash advance

 There is hefty bonus deal for spending at least $3,000 during the first ninety days of obtaining the Starwood Card.
-After reaching this limit, the card holder earns 25,000 bonus Starpoints.
+After reaching this limit, the cardholder earns 25,000 bonus Starpoints.
 These points are redeemable for travel benefits and free hotel stays at Starwood locations.
 When making purchases at Starwood locations, five Starpoints are given for every dollar spent.
-On top of this, one Starpoint is awarded for every dollar spent, so card holders can start building up rewards immediately.
+On top of this, one Starpoint is awarded for every dollar spent on other purchases, so cardholders can start building up rewards immediately.

 Chase Sapphire Preferred Card

 Rewards: 2pts/$1 for travel and restaurant purchases, 1pt/$1 elsewhere

 Bonus Reward: 50,000pts ($500) if $4,000 spent in first 3 months, 5,000pts ($50) for first purchase and adding an authorized user

 Fees: $95 annual, $15-$37 late, $5 or 5% balance transfer, $10 or 5% cash advance

 Cruising in at second place is the Sapphire Preferred Card offered by Chase bank.
 This card comes with some serious travel benefits that make it worthy of one of the top positions on this list.
 These rewards are redeemable at multiple different partner businesses including plenty of airlines.